tidyverse/tidyups/003-dplyr-radix-ordering.md

 non-English locale.
 Lastly, it would require an additional learning curve for users to understand how to use them in conjunction with `arrange()`.

-## Changelog

-### 2021-06-14

-In the tidyverse group meeting of 2021-06-14, it was discussed that forcing the American English locale with no way to globally override this was probably a bit too aggressive.
-This proposal has been updated with a `tidyverse.locale_collation` global option, along with a new `dplyr_locale()` helper which together provide a way to globally set a different locale.